nyu-pl-sp19/class10/README.md

 If we want to dequeue from a queue whose `q` component is empty but whose `r` component is non-empty, then we simply set the `q` component of the queue to `List.rev r` and set the `r` component to the empty list.
-Then we can continue dequeueing from the front of the new `q` component.
+Then we can continue dequeuing from the front of the new `q` component.
 The following module implementation realizes this idea: